 Section 4.
-Postings: The Employer agrees that all vacancies (such as those positions vacated through resignation, retirement or permanent transfer of an incumbent or a position newly created by the Employer) which are to be filled within the supervisory unit will be posted at appropriate work locations within appropriate seniority units prior to the filling of such vacancies for a period of at least 10 calendar days unless otherwise provided for in this Memorandum or an emergency requires a lesser period of time.
+Postings: The Employer agrees that all vacancies (such as those positions vacated through resignation, retirement or permanent transfer of an incumbent or a position newly created by the Employer) which are to be filled within the supervisory unit will be posted at appropriate work locations within appropriate seniority units prior to the filling of such vacancies for a period of at least 7 calendar days unless otherwise provided for in this Memorandum or an emergency requires a lesser period of time.
+Virtual postings via NEOGOV or officially-designated online platforms shall satisfy vacancy posting requirements.

 Section 5.
 A 180 calendar day probationary period shall be served after a promotion.
 The probationary period can be extended by written mutual agreement between the Union and the Employer for an additional period.
-The provisions of Section I, Recommendation 24, shall not be applicable if an employee is demoted within the probationary period or any extension thereof for failure to successfully complete the probationary period.
+The provisions of Section 1, Recommendation 24, shall not be applicable if an employee is demoted within the probationary period or any extension thereof for failure to successfully complete the probationary period.
 In such case, employees shall have the right to return to their former classification during that period.
 Periods of leave without pay and periods of time during which an employee is using paid leave to supplement workers' compensation shall not count toward the probationary period or any extension thereof.